bernaferrari/default-opener/README.md

 - View default apps for 100+ common file extensions
 - See all available apps that can handle each file type
 - One-click to change the default handler
+- Right-click context menu for quick actions (Copy Extension, Copy UTI, Change Default)
 - Support for documents, code, images, video, audio, and archives

 ### URL Scheme Management
 - Manage `http://`, `https://`, `mailto:`, `ssh://`, and more
 - Change your default browser, email client, or other handlers
+- Right-click context menu for quick actions

 ### Bulk Operations
 - Filter file types by category (Code, Documents, Images, etc.)
 - Filter by current handler app
 - Select multiple file types and change them all at once
 - "Replace all" - change every file type from one app to another
-- Smart app picker with Popular Editors, Registered Handlers, and All Apps sections
+- Smart app picker with Registered Handlers, Popular Editors, and All Apps sections

 ### Backup & Restore
 - Create timestamped backups of all your associations
 - Import backups from any location (Dropbox, iCloud, USB drive, etc.)
 - Reveal backups in Finder for easy sharing
 - Preview changes before restoring
-- Restore selectively or completely
 - JSON format for easy inspection and sharing

-### Activity Log & Undo
+### Instant Undo
-- Full history of all changes you make
+- Toast notification appears after every change
+- **Undo button** right in the toast - click within 4 seconds to revert
-- **Undo any change** - single files or bulk operations
+- Works for single changes and bulk operations
-- Activity persists across app restarts (last 30 days, max 100 entries)
-- Smart validation detects if handlers were changed outside the app
-- Clear log anytime from the Activity view

 ### External Change Detection
 - **Automatically detects** when other apps hijack your file associations
-- Banner alert on launch when changes are found
+- Alert on launch when changes are found
 - See exactly which apps changed which file types
-- **Revert individual changes** or all at once
-- Dismiss changes to accept them as the new baseline
+- **Revert all changes** or keep them as the new baseline
 - Never be surprised by VS Code or Xcode taking over your files again

 ### Automatic Updates
-- Checks for new versions on GitHub automatically
-- Beautiful banner notification when updates are available
-- One-click download to GitHub releases page
+- Built-in Sparkle framework for seamless updates
+- Automatic update checks in the background
-- Manual check available in Settings
+- Manual check available via menu bar

 ## Requirements